rarimo/issuer/README.md

     Issuer->>Issuer: Publish on-chain <br> the updated state deactivate Issuer

-    User->>Issuer: Request the claim with <br> ZKP of the Identity owning activate Issuer
+    User->>Issuer: Request the claim with Auth ZKP activate Issuer
-    Issuer->>Issuer: Create MTP and Sign proof <br> of the claim storing in the <br> Issuer's Claims merkle Tree Issuer->>User: Send the claim with <br> ZKP of the Issuer's Identity <br> owning, MTP and Sign proof
+    Issuer->>Issuer: Create MTP and Sign proof <br> of the claim storing in the <br> Issuer's Claims merkle Tree Issuer->>User: Send the claim with <br> ZKP of the Issuer's Identity <br> owning, MTP and Sign proofs

     deactivate Issuer